jeffcarp/talks/talk-notes.md

 ### Objective

-- To give you a brief overview of the parts of AngularJS and the tools to get started.
+- To give you a brief overview of AngularJS and the tools to learn more.

-### Outline

-- TODO

 ### Style